 So let’s think about how to approach planning for your business.

 First, all businesses have highs and lows during the year.
 When are the high seasons for your business?
 If it’s the fourth quarter of the year and you are a retail store, begin planting seeds in June.
 Plant the seeds by picking the products you will be selling in the 4th Quarter.
 Learn everything you can about the products you will be selling.
 Collect all the information possible about the products you will be selling.
 Begin a Buzz about these products well before the 4th Quarter.

 What might this look like?

 The other day I met with a new client who has a variety of high seasons for his business in the first six months of the year.
 For one product it’s the Spring season.
 Another, it’s March, April, May.
 And, yet another it’s January, February, March.
-Needless to say, all of our planning for these will be for their 2016 season.
+Needless to say, all of our planning for these will be for the whole year.

 This is what we did:

 |First||We looked at last year’s marketing activities for each of the products and immediately recognized gaps in marketing and some missteps due to timing and the lack of using some of the newer marketing techniques available.|